 If you score below 62% on the TEAS V test and/or have a Success Score < 55%, you will be sent a letter by certified mail that outlines your individual remediation plan.
 Your application will not be considered until all classes have been completed with a grade of C or better.
 When you complete your remediation, submit all documenting paperwork, such as transcripts, to the Health Sciences office.
 Documents should be clearly marked “Remediation”.

+All remediation must be completed by the time of notification of conditional acceptance.
 Completion of the remediation process is not a guarantee of admission to the Nursing Program.